 2. Have I captured what my audience needs to hear, not what I want to say?
 Are my messages recipient-oriented?

 3. Do I use everyday language?
 No jargon, no acronyms.
 Have I written my messages the way people actually talk?

 We refer to these key elements of effective messaging as The Pathway to Great Messaging.

 Download a copy of the Pathway and pull it out any time you craft new key messaging.
 It serves as a powerful visual tool and reminder of what it takes to create messages that truly resonate.

 Bringing your key messaging to life

 Once you’ve created your key message platform it’s time to share it with the people who matter most to your organization.
 This platform becomes the DNA of your brand or initiative story.
 Include messages in talk tracks, collateral and on social.
-Share the appropriate messaging with your account, creative and social media teams to ensure they get baked into all client touch-points.
-The key is that every individual internalizes these messages and uses them in authentic ways.
+Share the appropriate messaging with your customer-facing teams to ensure everything harmonizes.
+Every individual should internalize these messages and use them in authentic ways.

 If you would like help developing your key message platform, contact us.
 We also offer key message training to help your teams discover how best to use key messaging in their work, or to train media spokespeople to use key messaging during interviews.